-- 10. Any Player previously registered with a Junior Team (non-Major Junior), who leaves that Team to participate on: - a) a Major Junior Team; - b) a varsity or junior varsity Team at a College or University; or - c) a Team registered with another Federation; - and who is subsequently released by the Team described in subsections a) through c), must return to the Junior Team with which the player was previously registered, provided that the Team has an open place on its registration allotment.
+- 10. Any Player previously registered with a Junior Team (non-Major Junior), who leaves that Team to participate on: - a) a Major Junior Team; - b) a varsity or junior varsity Team at a College or University; - c) a Team registered with another Federation; or - d) a Team in a non-sanctioned League;

+and who is subsequently released by the Team described in subsections a) through d), must return to the Junior Team with which the player was previously registered, provided that the Team has an open place on its registration allotment.